 The big question then becomes, are the other ingredients organic products or toxic chemicals?

-Even though they continue to raise their stock according to the USDA Organic guidelines, the narrow profit margins make it impossible for them to continue in the certification program.
+Even though they continue to raise their stock according to the USDA Organic guidelines, the narrow profit margins made it impossible for them to continue in the certification program.

 Believing that neither choice was very attractive a group of farmers created Certified Naturally Grown to provide an alternative way to assure their customers that they observed strict growing practices.
 CNG now consists of more than 500 member farms in 47 states and growing.